lfreist/hwinfo/README.md

 # hwinfo

-hwinfo provides an easy-to-use and modern C++ API for retrieving hardware information of your systems components such as CPU, RAM, GPU, Disks, Mainboard, ...
+hwinfo provides an easy-to-use and modern C++ API for retrieving hardware information of your systems components such as CPU, RAM, GPU, Disks, Main-board, ...

 ## Content